Skip to main content

 • In the patient's account screen, all deposits will be displayed in a blue box - detailing the amount, date, description and practitioner.
 Each deposit will be shown as a separate row, regardless of whether they were taken as part of the same payment/on the same date.
 This makes it easy to see at a glance when a patient has deposits available.

 ๐Ÿ’ก Top tip: If you take a deposit for a patient who is part of a linked family, any deposit taken is assigned to the patient you are viewing at the time.
+The deposit summary in the blue box will include deposits for all family members that you currently have selected when viewing - not just the family member whose account you are on.

 • Deposits might have been taken for multiple upcoming treatments - the descriptions help to identify which deposit(s) to use for future invoices.